denizdogan/streamable-js/README.md

 #### Using ECMAScript 5

+You can use this library with ECMAScript 5, in fact if you install it using `npm`, you are getting the ECMAScript 5 version of the code.

-If you use ECMAScript 5 and `require` from CommonJS, remember that you are importing the *module*, not the class itself.
-Therefore, you'd have to do something like this:
+If you use ECMAScript 5, remember that you are requiring the *module*, not the class itself.
+Therefore, you do something like this:

 ```javascript
 var Streamable = require('streamable-js')